-Pursuant to the mining licenses underlying the Cachoeira Project, the Company was required to commence mining operations at the property by April 2014.
-Prior to this date, the Company submitted an application to ANM requesting an extension of two years.
-The ANM informed the Company that such extension was not required until related environmental licenses have been granted, at which time the Company may apply for an extension of two years.
+Pursuant to the mining licenses underlying the Cachoeira Project, the Company was required to commence mining operations at the property by April 2014, assuming the requisite environmental license was granted from SEMA, which was not the case.
+Once the environmental license is granted, the Company must proceed to production or may request a two-year extension.
 While such extension have been granted by ANM in the past, there can be no assurance that such an extension will be granted on terms acceptable to the Company or at all.
-If an environmental license and the license extension described above are received, the Company intends to evaluate whether to conduct additional engineering or other studies with respect to further development of the Cachoeira Project, in which case, the Company will have an additional six months to implement an operational mining facility on the Cachoeira Project.
+If an environmental license and the license extension described above are received, the Company will have an additional six months after the extension to implement an operational mining facility on the Cachoeira Project.